RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 - Integrated **Groq API with LLaMA 3** for a more interactive and intelligent movie recommendation system.
 - Users can now **chat with the bot** to get personalized recommendations.

-### 🔹 **Enhanced Movie Details Display**
+### 🔹 **Enhanced Movie and TV Show Details Display**

-- When the chatbot recommends a movie, it automatically fetches **movie posters, names, and details** from TMDb.
+- When the chatbot recommends a movie or TV show, it automatically fetches **posters, names, and details** from TMDb.
-- **Posters and movie names are clickable**, leading to the TMDb page for more information.
+- **Posters and names are clickable**, leading to the TMDb page for more information.
+- Improved layout for the hero section, ensuring all content fits properly without overlap.

+### 🔹 **Complete UI Overhaul**

+- Redesigned the entire user interface using **Tailwind CSS** for a modern and responsive look.
+- Enhanced user experience with a more intuitive layout and design.

 ### 🔹 **Improved User Experience**

-- Movie details now appear **alongside the chatbot’s responses** for a more seamless experience.
+- Movie and TV show details now appear **alongside the chatbot's responses** for a more seamless experience.
 - Optimized API calls to ensure faster loading times.
+- Added functionality to show full cast and reviews with toggle buttons for better content management.

 ## Contributing